COVID-19 Information: Recreation on DSL-managed lands

-For information on Oregon State University’s efforts related to the development of an Elliott State Research Forest proposal for the State Land Board, go to the following link, where you will also find a roster of OSU's project exploratory committee members and other parties in advisory/consultative roles.
+.
+For information on Oregon State University’s efforts related to the development of an Elliott State Research Forest proposal, visit the OSU Elliott State Forest website

 Public Events.
 Public events will be held during the planning process for Oregonians to learn more and to provide input.
 Please watch this space for announcements on future meetings or events.
 To date, public informational meetings have been held in Coos Bay, Portland, Salem, and Roseburg.
 OSU also held listening sessions in North Bend, Reedsport and Roseburg